browserengineering/book/book/scheduling-and-threading.md

 requestAnimationFrame(callback);
 ```

-This code will do two things: request an animation frame task to be run on the
+This code will do two things: request an *animation frame* (rendering) task to
-event loop,[^animation-frame] and call `callback` at the beginning of that
+be run on the event loop,[^animation-frame] and call `callback` at the
-rendering task.
-This is super useful to web page authors, as it allows them to
+beginning of that rendering task.
+This is super useful to web page authors, as
-do any setup work related to rendering just before it occurs.
-The
+it allows them to do any setup work related to rendering just before it occurs.
-implementation of this JavaScript API is straightforward: add a new dirty bit
+The implementation of this JavaScript API is straightforward: add a new dirty
-to `Tab` and code to call the JavaScript callbacks during the
+bit to `Tab` and code to call the JavaScript callbacks during the next
-next animation frame.
+animation frame.

 [^animation-frame]: Now you know why I chose the `*_animation_frame` naming
 for the methods on `Tab` in the previous section!